XOP/css-codeguide/README.md

 ### Basic formatting
 Going from easy-to-difficult let's define how the simple selector must look:
 * four spaces indents, no tabs;
-* closing brace align with properties
+* closing brace align with properties (yeap, just try it :)
 * each declaration on the new line
 * whitespaces for logical separation of CSS rules if needed
 * shorthand properties if possible